13 Ways to Find Free Books

-At BookBoon you can find business and text books in several languages free to download, you won’t need to register either.
+At BookBoon you can find 1000+ text books in several languages free to download.
+Business books are only free for the first 30 days.

-Lots of freebies available at Kobo, but mixed in with paid titles too so check before you click.
+Lots of freebies available at Rakuten Kobo, but mixed in with paid titles too – check before you click!

 Get free public domain audiobooks at LibriVox read by volunteers.
 You can listen to the audiobooks on different devices or copy onto a CD.
 Why not volunteer to become a LibriVox reader?

 Free books in English and Spanish in different genres available at GooglePlay.
-Watch out as some downloads are just the first chapter.
+Watch out as some downloads only include the first chapter.

 What better place to get free books than your local library?
 Most libraries in Spain have a small selection of books available in English, if you want a popular title you could try requesting it.

-Additionally many libraries offer ebooks and audiobooks in Spanish that you can usually borrow for 2 weeks – a great way to improve your language skills!
+Additionally many libraries offer ebooks and audiobooks in Spanish that you can usually borrow for two weeks – a great way to improve your language skills!